Yousign/bulletproof/docs/state-management.md

 ## Component State

-This is the state that only a component needs, and it is not meant to be shared deep down the compontent tree. **Keep your state as close as possible to where its used**, and lift the state up if needed.
+This is the state that only a component needs, and it is not meant to be shared deep down the compontent tree. **Keep your state as close as possible to where it's used**, and lift the state up if needed.
 For this type of state, you will need:

 - [useState](https://reactjs.org/docs/hooks-reference.html#usestate) - for simpler states (i.e. primitive values)
 - [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) - for more complex states where on a single action you want to update several pieces of state